 Since 2014, Aycock’s name has been removed from campus buildings at Duke University, East Carolina University and UNC-Greensboro.

-The Board of Trustees named this building in 1900 to honor Julian Shakespeare Carr, who studied at UNC in the mid-1860s and was a trustee from 1877 until his death in 1924.
+The Board of Trustees named this building in 1900 to honor Julian Shakespeare Carr (class of 1866), who was a trustee from 1877 until his death in 1924.
+He had leadership roles in the General Alumni Association and was the GAA president from 1912 to 1917.
 Carr Building was a residence hall until the 1980s, when it was converted to office space.
 Carr provided the funds for its construction.
 Carr:

 • Provided financial underwriting for the Democratic Party’s white supremacy campaign of 1898;

 • Used violence and condoned its use by others to suppress Black claims to equal Citizenship; and